garagorry/cldr/cdppc/provisioning/az/bpn/readme.md

-# DEPLOYING A CDPPC POC FOR BNP
+# DEPLOYING A CDPPC POC ON AZURE

 This script will deploy an environment using the lastest version available.